This detox green smoothie is a great way to get lots of vegetables and nutrients in a tasty way after any big meal or holiday.

 - kale – I prefer lacinto/tuscan kale.
 Kale is full of fiber and other a good source of folate and manganese.

 - baby spinach/greens – you could also use frozen spinach.
 Here’s where the color comes from mostly, and honestly you can’t even really taste the spinach.
 Spinach is also a great source of protein and is considered a superfood.
+It’s one of the main ingredients in this prune smoothie, another delicious “detoxifying” option.

 - lemon – great for a little citrus taste and is packed full of vitamin C and antioxidants